GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 #### Examples

 <details>
-<summary>Get Subaward reports for a specific contract based on the Subaward report Number and report status</summary>
+<summary>Example 1: Get Subaward reports for a specific contract based on the Subaward report Number and report status</summary>
 <p>
 <code><pre>
 {